haahussain/ETL_and_Data_Analysis_Media_Industry/README.md

-# movie-statz : Flatiron Data Science Mod 1 Project
+# Movie-Statz : Flatiron Data Science Mod 1 Project
 Contributors: Haider Hussain and Brian Yee

 In this project we set out to determine what kind of movie would be the most profitable.